Keyboard shortcuts

 1. A transparent recipient.
 Paying a bare t-address forces a transparent output, which is a Bitcoin-style output: the recipient and the amount paid are public forever.

-2. Crossing the Sapling and Orchard turnstile.
+2. Crossing a shielded turnstile.
 When value moves between shielded pools in one transaction, the net value entering or leaving each pool is published in the transaction's valueBalance field (consensus requires it).
 The recipient stays hidden, but the transferred amount is public.
-Under the default Orchard-only configuration this happens when an Orchard-funded send pays a Sapling address.
+Sapling, Orchard and Ironwood are three distinct pools here, so this covers an Ironwood-funded send paying a Sapling address, and equally a send that drains legacy Orchard V2 notes into Ironwood.

-3. Funding a send directly from transparent UTXOs.
-A t-to-t send with kept-transparent change never touches a shielded pool: inputs, outputs, amounts, and change are all public, exactly as in Bitcoin.
+4. Keeping the change transparent.
+A send funded from transparent UTXOs that also pays a transparent recipient never touches a shielded pool at all: inputs, outputs, amounts, and change are all public, exactly as in Bitcoin.

 Because the leaks are independent, the policy cannot be a boolean.
-A caller who opts into revealing amounts (leak 2) has not thereby opted into revealing recipients (leak 1), and neither opt-in implies a willingness to spend transparently (leak 3).
+A caller who opts into revealing amounts (leak 2) has not thereby opted into revealing recipients (leak 1); neither opt-in implies a willingness to reveal the sender (leak 3); and revealing the sender in order to move transparent funds into the shielded pool is a very different act from spending them straight back out in the clear (leak 4).

-SendPrivacy (src/config.rs) has four variants, strictest first.
+SendPrivacy (src/config.rs) has five variants, strictest first.
 Each rung permits everything the rung above it permits, plus one more disclosure.

 Details per rung:

 • FullPrivacy: only fully shielded sends confined to a single shielded pool.
-A recipient with no shielded receiver is -8 at the RPC layer; a proposal whose inputs, outputs, or change would touch a transparent component or both shielded pools is -8 from the actor, with a message naming the policy and the config knob to change.
+A recipient with no shielded receiver is -8 at the RPC layer; a proposal whose inputs, outputs, or change would touch a transparent component or more than one shielded pool is -8 from the actor, with a message naming the policy and the config knob to change.
+Sapling, Orchard and Ironwood are three distinct pools here: ironwood notes are received at ordinary Orchard addresses, but they are a separate value pool, so an ironwood-to-Orchard send crosses the turnstile exactly as an ironwood-to-Sapling one does.

 • AllowRevealedAmounts: permits the turnstile crossing (revealing the amount via valueBalance) but still rejects a transparent recipient with -8.
 This rung is the reason the ladder exists: collapsing it onto AllowRevealedRecipients silently pays transparent recipients under a policy chosen to forbid exactly that.